Topside Hatteras

 British Cemeteries in Buxton and Ocracoke

 If you are visiting the Hatteras Lighthouse then you are minutes from the Buxton British Cemetery; it is located on the same road as the lighthouse just a short distance beyond the lighthouse entrance and the parking for the cemetery is well marked.
 There is another more well known British Cemetery on Ocracoke Island.
 These two cemeteries hold the graves of British sailors who were killed defending our shores during World War II when their vessels, H.M.S.
 Bedfordshire and the British merchant vessel San Delfino, were torpedoed by German U-Boats in 1942.
 Their bodies washed ashore on Hatteras and Ocracoke Islands and the local Islanders buried them.
+Remembrance services are held every year in May.

 Now this little corner of the world is forever England.